Difegue/Stylophone/README.md

 * Playlist management (Create, Add/Remove tracks, Delete)
 * Picture-in-picture mode
 * Live tile on Windows 10
+* Local playback support if your MPD server has `httpd` as an output
 * Integration with native playback controls
 * Browse library by albums, or directly by folders
 * All data is pulled from your MPD Server only